 With this model, employees don’t need to wait for a fixed payment date to receive their wages.
 They can withdraw the value of the days they’ve already worked during the month at any time.
 With the best EWA providers, it’s quick and easy for employees to request funds using an app on their smartphone.
 The money gets transferred into their account immediately.

 EWA helps people more accurately plan for the payment of their expenses (both regular and unexpected.)
 They’re also less at risk of running out of cash by the due dates of their accounts or having to turn to high-cost payday lenders or overdraft facilities.

 Empowering employees to control their finances is a benefit that is far-reaching in its scope.

-“Financial dignity is closer to what I call the ‘universal language of money’ that the whole world actually speaks,” wrote John Hope Bryant, a philanthropic entrepreneur in an article about teaching financial literacy to young generation whose future will be complicated by issues of inequality and money management.
+“Financial dignity is closer to what I call the ‘universal language of money’ that the whole world actually speaks,” wrote John Hope Bryant, a philanthropic entrepreneur, in an article about teaching financial literacy to the young generation whose future will be complicated by issues of inequality and money management.

-Employees invest time, effort and labor in their employer.
-When a company invests in the dignity and productivity of its employees they are investing in the greater success of their business.
+Employees invest time, effort, and labor in their employer.
+When a company invests in the dignity and productivity of its employees, they’re investing in the greater success of its business.

 Payactiv is the mechanism by which an employee can pursue and achieve financial dignity and all the benefits that accompany it.
 We make it easy for you to help your employees access, plan, spend, and save to live today with dignity while building financial security and savings for tomorrow.